pugnusferreus/progriff_blog/_posts/2011-06-05-unit-test-your-java-dao-with-hibernate-and-hsql.md

 3. `ant`
 4. Open docs/unitTest/index.html in your browser

 You can see that all the unit test passed.

-Take a look in "com.progriff.model.User" and the hibernate.cfg.xml in the "src" folder.
-It's just your typical hibernate configs.

 Make sure that your hibernate config points to the HSQL DB and your model is mapped.
 Open up "com.progriff.dao.UserDaoTest" and you can see that it's your typical Java Unit Test